-Upstairs, you’ll find a little cafe and shop, which is where you pay for your tour.
+Upstairs, you’ll find a little cafe and shop.

 Be aware that the tea factory isn’t in full operation every day.
 It’s usually open on weekdays, but you could call ahead on the day or week you want to go to check.

 When we went, it wasn’t in operation but we were still able to go on a tour and learn about how the tea is picked, rolled, dried and packed.
 There is a very knowledgeable guide ready to talk about his tea passion.
 I didn’t know so much went into the tea-making process, and we were impressed with the guide’s knowledge of the chemistry behind it.

 There is a guard at the entrance, but they’ll just tell you where to go – you don’t have to pay to enter the building, just for the tour.